Studio

 Thomas4

-Thomas Comerford holds a Bachelor of Architecture (Hons) degree from DIT Bolton Street, Dublin, as well a Bachelor of Fine Arts degree (Hons) in Fine Art (Printmaking) from LSAD at the Limerick Institute of Technology.
+Thomas Comerford is a registered Architect and a member of the RIAI.
+He holds a Bachelor of Architecture (Hons) degree from DIT Bolton Street, Dublin, as well a Bachelor of Fine Arts degree (Hons) in Fine Art (Printmaking) from LSAD at the Limerick Institute of Technology.
 Thomas has won a number architectural awards including for the RIAI Travelling Scholarship Award 2010.
 Thomas has been a member of the Cork and Limerick Printmakers and contributed to their biannual group exhibitions.
 At Lawrence and Long Architects, Thomas's projects have included several projects at University College Dublin as well as high-end residential projects for private Clients.
 Thomas also is a talented model maker and enjoys making intricate architectural models and producing beautifully crafted presentation drawings.

 Matt3